vita-student-projects/video_panoptic_segmentation_gr30/readme.md

 |-----------------------------|---------|--------|
 | Our Results (Video K-net)    | 0.66    | 0.69   |
 | Authors' Results (Video K-net)| 0.71    | 0.70   |

+To gather high-quality quantitative metrics on Pix2Seq-D, we would need to train the model for more epochs, and on a larger dataset.